KiwiFunk/apollo/src/notes/AbstractionAndTheDOM.md

 ---
-title: "Absraction And The DOM"
+title: "Abstraction And The DOM"
 description: "Why do we make use of Libraries like React to abstract the DOM?"
 publishDate: "2025-11-08"
 category: "Web Fundamentals"